0xm0t0k0/0xm0t0k0.github.io/_posts/2025-11-27-bach-modular-arithmetic.md

 *"The canon per tonos (endlessly rising canon) pits a variant of the king's theme against a two-voice canon at the fifth.
 However, it modulates and finishes one whole tone higher than it started out at.
 It thus has no final cadence"*

 What that means?
 At the end of the melody, it modulates up a step and repeats.
 It will forever spiral upwards.
 It is a loop that contains the instructions for its own repetition.
-Can you think of something else that does that?hints: **polymorphism**
+Can you think of something else that does that?

+**Hint: polymorphism**

 Well what about a **Worm** or **Recursion** in general?
 A worm is basically recursion on a network graph.